History of Alkaptonuria (AKU)

 Sir Archibald knew AKU was caused by a chemical mistake (now known to be the chemical homogentisic acid), which he termed an ‘inborn error of metabolism’.
-While investigating the mysteries of AKU, Sir Archibald became friends with William Bateson, a Cambridge scientist with an interest in the work of Gregor Mendel, the monk famous for early experiences into the genetics of garden peas.
+While investigating the mysteries of AKU, Sir Archibald became friends with William Bateson, a Cambridge scientist.
 Bateson realised AKU and its inborn error of metabolism was actually a Mendelian recessive character; a compound that was inheritable along a predictable pattern and which caused disease.

 For the early 20th Century, this was ground-breaking – the ideas of inheritance and genetics were only just being formed.
 The discovery of DNA was still 50 years away, so there was little understanding of how diseases could follow family lines.
 The work of Garrod and Bateson showed that a disease could be inherited and was determined by a biochemical compound.
 This helped develop the idea of a genetic disease, and gives AKU its claim to fame as the world’s first genetic disease.